 As I’ve mentioned before, we built our home four years ago and were faced with a series of bare white rooms.
 No crown molding, no trim around the windows.
-So Dave read up on how to install them, bought the equipment, and set to work (you can see some of the results in earlier posts on the topic; see links below).

 Because we’ve had so much interest in the topic of crown molding from people visiting this site, I asked Dave to share his advice for anyone who wants to attempt it themselves.
 He insists that it isn’t as difficult as you think!

-Take it away, Dave:
+Take it away, Dave!

 Paint your crown molding instead of staining it.
 It’s easier to cover up your mistakes.
 Caulk can cover up a multitude of sins.
 There is little room for error when working with natural wood.